-Securities transactions (including debt securities) executed by FMS are affected on an agency basis.
-The total cost to a client reflects the price charged on the exchange or by the market maker, plus FMS' commission/fees.
+Securities transactions (including debt securities) executed by PAS are affected on an agency basis.
+The total cost to a client reflects the price charged on the exchange or by the market maker, plus PAS's commission/fees.
 In certain cases, this practice may result in a higher total cost to a client than if the client had purchased the security directly from the market maker (reflecting an additional markup, but no broker commission).
+FMC and its affiliates do not receive any portion of commissions or other compensation received by PAS.
 FMC has established a Best Execution Committee that meets quarterly to review its best execution practices and FMC conducts periodic reviews of its equity and fixed income trading for best execution.